rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/host-issues.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Handling host-related issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A Cloud Server is a virtual server; it resides on a physical host.
+A cloud server is a virtual server; it resides on a physical host.
 The physical host is designed with redundancies for power, network, and disk to prevent failures to the underlying virtual servers.
 It may sometimes be necessary to restart a physical host for maintenance or other issues.